Novels & Stories

 Cozy crime with a sinister twist and a dash of dark humour

-While reluctant wartime detective Bob Robbins is enjoying a few
+While reluctant wartime detective Bob Robbins is enjoying a few days’ holiday

-days’ holiday on the North Devon coast he becomes involved in a
+on the North Devon coast he becomes involved in a shooting incident on a

-shooting incident on a derelict farm.
-An elderly farmer lies injured,
+derelict farm.
+An elderly farmer lies injured, and then disappears.
+A young

-and then disappears.
-A young man is found dead in the barn.
-Bob
+man is found dead in the barn.
+Bob reports the incident to the local police

-so over-stretched with extra Home Front duties he finds himself
+in Bideford, but they are so over-stretched with extra Home Front duties

-the help of the young police recruit Laurie Oliver.
+requests the help of the young police recruit Laurie Oliver.
 They take rooms

-at Peony Villas, an unusual sort of guest house where a troupe of
+at Peony Villas, an unusual sort of guest house where a troupe of London

-involved in yet another peculiar mystery.
+another peculiar mystery.

 Courting Danger